UK financial adviser fined, banned over dishonest investment advice

 Carron, who was banned by the FCA from holding influential or client-facing positions in financial services, was also last month banned by the High Court for 13 years from acting as a director or managing or controlling a company.

-St James’s Place, which was sold by majority owner Lloyds Banking Group last December, has not been criticised over this matter.
+St James’s Place, which was sold by majority owner Lloyds Banking Group last December, has not been criticized over this matter.